trevans24/modeling-tunr/readme.md

 	<blockquote>**Note:** For `edit` and `new`, it is okay that your managers do not persist.
 As long as you can see them in the Dev Tools console, you're ready to move on.</blockquote>

 	  - Create managers back-end routes in your `routes.js` file, following the same format as artists.
-	  - Create `managers.js` in your back-end `controllers` folder and give it all the functions you already have in `artists.js`.
+	  - Give `managers.js` in your back-end `controllers` folder all the functions you already have in `artists.js`.
 For now, these should just use the hard-coded array of managers you created earlier (copy it over from the front-end controller).

-	  <blockquote>**Note:** Before you move on to the next step, we need to test that our back end is working.
+	  <blockquote>**Note:** We should test that our back end is working for POST, PUT, and DELETE before moving to the front end.
 What mail-themed program might we use to test these API routes?</blockquote>

 	  - Now wire up `$http` on your front-end managers controller, following the left-side-right-side technique with the `artist.js` front-end controller.
 Test this out on your browser.
 Now we have everything we need except for data persistence.
 Let's put a bow on our managers--*Sequelize style*.
 	  - Finish the `Manager` model for your database, inside your `models` folder.
 Give it the attributes `name`, `email`, `office_number`, and `cell_phone_number`, all of type `String`.